bmccar/pitest-idea/README.md

 # pitest-idea

 <!-- Plugin description -->
-Run [PIT](https://pitest.org) mutation tests from Intellij IDEA.
+Run [PIT](https://pitest.org) mutation tests from IntelliJ IDEA.
 Features:

 * Run against any combination of files -- automatically matches sources and tests
 * See mutation icons directly in IDE or jump to a browser view